2035 in public domain: United States

-Important literary works that will enter the public domain in 2035 include James Joyce's final work Finnegans Wake, John Steinbeck's novel The Grapes of Wrath, Agatha Christie's crime novel And Then There Were None, Raymond Chandler's The Big Sleep introducing Philip Marlowe, Richard Llewellyn's novel How Green Was My Valley, Ernest Vincent Wright's novel Gadsby, Stanley G. Weinbaum's post-apocalyptic novel The Black Flame, the science fiction short stories I, Robot by Eando Binder and Marooned off Vesta by Isaac Asimov, Robert A. Heinlein's short story Life-Line, T. S. Eliot's poetry book Old Possum's Book of Practical Cats (the source material for Andrew Lloyd Webber's musical Cats), Joseph Kesselring's play Arsenic and Old Lace, Lindsay and Crouse's Life with Father, J. B. Priestley's novel Let the People Sing, Jorge Luis Borges' short story Pierre Menard, Author of the Quixote in its original Spanish, Hergé's Tintin story King Ottokar's Sceptre (which debuted the supporting character Bianca Castafiore) in its original French black-and-white version, and the children's books Cecily G. and the Nine Monkeys by H. A. Rey (which introduced the monkey character now known as Curious George) in its original French, and Madeline by Ludwig Bemelmans.
-The first comic books of DC Comics' Batman, as well as the original character of the Human Torch from Marvel Comics (not to be confused with Johnny Storm, a member of the Fantastic Four who were introduced much later), will also become public domain in 2035.
-The same will happen for the booklet from the Montgomery Ward department store chain that introduced the character of Rudolph the Red-Nosed Reindeer, who would later become the focus of a popular Christmas song; and for the premiere issues of The Kenyon Review, Startling Stories, Poetry London and Famous Fantastic Mysteries.
+Important literary works that will enter the public domain in 2035 include James Joyce's final work Finnegans Wake, John Steinbeck's novel The Grapes of Wrath, Agatha Christie's crime novel And Then There Were None, Raymond Chandler's The Big Sleep introducing Philip Marlowe, Richard Llewellyn's novel How Green Was My Valley, Dr. Seuss's books The King's Stilts and The Seven Lady Godivas, Ernest Vincent Wright's novel Gadsby, Stanley G. Weinbaum's post-apocalyptic novel The Black Flame, the science fiction short stories I, Robot by Eando Binder and Marooned off Vesta by Isaac Asimov, Robert A. Heinlein's short story Life-Line, T. S. Eliot's poetry book Old Possum's Book of Practical Cats (the source material for Andrew Lloyd Webber's musical Cats), Joseph Kesselring's play Arsenic and Old Lace, C.S.
+Lewis and E. M. W. Tillyard's book of essays The Personal Heresy, Lindsay and Crouse's Life with Father, J. B. Priestley's novel Let the People Sing, Jorge Luis Borges' short story Pierre Menard, Author of the Quixote in its original Spanish, Hergé's Tintin story King Ottokar's Sceptre (including the first appearance of the opera singer Bianca Castafiore) in its original French black-and-white version, and the children's books Cecily G. and the Nine Monkeys by H. A. Rey (which introduced the monkey character now known as Curious George) in its original French, The Twisted Claw and The Clue of the Tapping Heels from the Stratemeyer Syndicate's The Hardy Boys and Nancy Drew series in their original editions, and Madeline by Ludwig Bemelmans.
+The first comic books of DC Comics' Batman, (Note: When Batman enters the public domain, Commissioner Gordon will enter with him.) as well as the first comic books by Marvel Comics featuring the company's first and oldest superhero Namor and the original character of the Human Torch (not to be confused with Johnny Storm, a member of the Fantastic Four who were introduced much later), will also become public domain in 2035.
+The same will happen for the Disney comic strips introducing Mickey's recurring enemy, The Phantom Blot; for the booklet from the Montgomery Ward department store chain that introduced the character of Rudolph the Red-Nosed Reindeer, who would later become the focus of a popular Christmas song; and for the premiere issues of The Kenyon Review, Startling Stories, Poetry London and Famous Fantastic Mysteries.